 - They should aim to further sustainable development (development that is likely to generate lasting benefits for the population of the country to which it is provided) or improve the welfare of the population.

-- Please see our Application Guidance (Section Four: Useful Tips) for more information on ODA.
+- Please see our Application Guidance for more information on ODA.

-- Projects must be in one or more of our target countries: Afghanistan, Egypt, Jordan, Lebanon, Libya, Iraq, Occupied Palestinian Territories, Sudan, Syria, Tunisia, Turkey and Yemen.
+- Projects must focus on one or more of our target countries for this round: Libya, Syria and Yemen.

-- The Cultural Protection Fund is for projects focusing on the protection of cultural heritage at risk due to conflict in one or more of the Fund’s target countries.
+- The Cultural Protection Fund is for projects focusing on the protection of cultural heritage at risk due to conflict in one or more of these countries.

 - By ‘conflict-affected countries’, we refer to geographical areas which are currently in conflict, at risk of future conflict or are suffering the effects of conflict and located in countries eligible to receive Official Development Assistance (ODA).